Trash, Recycling & Sustainability

 A Greener Return for Your Bottom Line

-6. Organize community cleanup/recycle drives
+6. Organize community cleanup and recycling initiatives

-[1] United States Environmental Protection Agency, National Overview: Facts and Figures on Materials, Wastes and Recycling, 2022
+[1] United States Environmental Protection Agency, National Overview: Facts and Figures on Materials, Wastes and Recycling, 2025

 [2] Grand View Research: Reusable Water Bottle Market Size Report, 2022-2030